 Imposter Syndrome – it is a huge topic, indeed.
 If you’re reading this – chances are you might have some experience with it too.
 In this article, I’ll talk about WHAT it is, WHO can have it, and you find a TEST to check it out.
 There will be a part about HOW it manifests, HOW we recognize it, and WHAT are some best ways to deal with it.
 I’ll also talk about the Imposter Syndrome Cycle that you see among people who struggle with it.

 What is Imposter Syndrome?

-- I’m a fraud, and it’s a matter of time when they find out.
+I’m a fraud, and it’s a matter of time before they find out.

-- often compare yourself to your peers, coworkers, friends?
+often compare yourself to your peers, coworkers, and friends?

 An actual Fraud vs. a person with Imposter Syndrome